 Employee engagement has become the holy grail of the business world.
 It promises a boost in productivity, higher innovation, increased retention, and a better reputation for your organization.
-But there are so many facets to employee engagement such as tracking employee engagement or employee engagement strategies, that it can be hard to know where to start developing it.
+But there are so many facets to tracking employee engagement and employee engagement strategies, that it can be hard to know where to start.

 What Is Employee Engagement?

 While there are many definitions of employee engagement, the polling company Gallup has been tracking employee engagement in the U.S. since 2000.
 Their survey divides employees into three categories: